-What: Visiting Mont Saint-Michel in Normandy, France.
+What: Essential Mont Saint-Michel tips for visiting the most fantastical building in Normandy, France.

 Where: We stayed at famed hotel and restaurant La Mère Poulard.
 Located on the island itself, the hotel is the epitome of old European charm.
 The rooms cannot be described as modern but the classic decor and historical setting are whimsical and charming in a slapdash sort of way.
 Think of a Wes Anderson caper set in Jean-Pierre Jeunet’s France.